GIS-Halmstad/audioguide/README.md

 },
 ```

-3. Start the development server as usual with `npm run dev`.
+3. Start the development server as usual with `npm run dev`.1

 ### Assets